Valdecy/pyInterDemand/README.md

 # Intermittent Demand
-pyID a python Library for Intermittent Demand Methods: Croston, SBA, SBJ, TSB, HES, LES and SES
+The pyID is a python Library for Intermittent Demand Methods: Croston, SBA, SBJ, TSB, HES, LES and SES

 Try it in **Colab**: